aornota/ALFAL/README.md

 _Friday 13th December, 2019_

 I write this with half an eye on the BBC's election results coverage as a litany of delusion is recited across a dischoate nation.
-I've muted the coverage: it heightens the irony of aeons of evolution produing creatures capable of shaping intricate pressure waves in air only to say nothing worth hearing.
+I've muted the coverage: it heightens the irony of aeons of evolution producing creatures capable of shaping intricate pressure waves in air only to say nothing worth hearing.
 I've decided to listen to Steven Osborne playing Beethoven's _Hammerklavier_ sonata instead.

 (I mention this for two reasons: as a defiant reminder of the many beautiful things you'll never take from us; and because I find it amusing to reflect that Beethoven's genius delights and inspires two centuries later, whereas you are a mendacious, narcissistic, sociopathic sack of herpes who'll be burned in effigy for a generation or two and then forgotten.)

-It looks like your party - that malignancy of spivs, idealogues, racists, lickspittles and demented finger-jabbers - will receive about 45% of the vote and be rewarded with 55% of the seats.
+It looks like your party - that malignancy of spivs, ideologues, racists, lickspittles and demented finger-jabbers - will receive about 45% of the vote and be rewarded with 55% of the seats.

 In no meaningful sense can this be considered democratic (even in these semanticidal times).
 Your claims to a mandate are a bluff.